UKPLab/emnlp2017-bilstm-cnn-crf/README.md

 # BiLSTM-CNN-CRF Implementation for Sequence Tagging

 In the following repository you can find an BiLSTM-CRF implementation used for Sequence Tagging, e.g. POS-tagging, Chunking, or Named Entity Recognition.
 The implementation is based on Keras 2.1.5 and can be run with Tensorflow (1.7.0) as backend.
-It was optimized for Python 3.5, not sure if it will work with Python 2.
+It was optimized for Python 3.5 / 3.6.
+It does **not work** with Python 2.7.

 The architecture is described in our papers:
  - [Reporting Score Distributions Makes a Difference: Performance Study of LSTM-networks for Sequence Tagging](https://arxiv.org/abs/1707.09861)